aws-samples/amazon-sagemaker-mlops-with-featurestore-and-datawrangler/README.md

 Each pipeline consists of

 1. Source stage, a CodeCommit repository
-2. Synth stage, that synthetizes a CDK project into a CloudFormation template
+2. Synth stage, that synthesizes a CDK project into a CloudFormation template
 3. Manual approval
 4. Deploy stage, that deploys the CloudFormation template